3 Most Common Ways to Use the Classy API

 The Classy API takes the data from a leaderboard on your Classy campaign page and funnels that information to your website, so you can display it however you want or need.

 Here’s the standard leaderboard display in a Classy campaign page’s right column:

 Here’s a custom styled leaderboard on Barbells for Boobs’ website:

 You can leverage the API to update the look and feel of leaderboards on your site as needed.
-Barbells for Boobs recently updated their leaderboard page to summarize 2015’s top teams, individuals, and regional chapters.
+Barbells for Boobs used a leaderboard to summarize 2015’s top teams, individuals, and regional chapters.